 Murillo’s Inter team-mate Geoffrey Kondogbia has also been linked with a move to the Spanish outfit but the two parties have been unable to agree a deal for the powerful centre-back and negotiations continue.
 Meanwhile, PSG defensive midfielder Grzegorz Krychowiak has been heavily courted by Los Che but the transfer appears to be moving along at an incredibly slow pace.

-The La Liga football betting markets are unsurprisingly dominated by Real Madrid and Barcelona who are 10/11 joint favourites for the title this year.
+Real Madrid and Barcelona are joint-favourites for the title this year.
 Valencia are as big as 300/1 to overthrow the pair; however, a more realistic 13/2 is available on Marcelino guiding his side into the top four.

 Alvaro Negredo has departed the Mestalla this summer joining Besiktas whilst Aymen Abdennour is expected to follow him out of the door.
 The big Tunisian defender threw his shirt into the crowd following their 2-1 friendly victory over Werder Bremen last weekend and has been linked with a number of clubs including Watford and West Ham.

 The Valencia fans have enjoyed a fruitful pre-season campaign and expectations will have risen a notch as a result.
 There is still time to add to their squad ahead of kick-off but any new arrivals will require time to gel with their new team-mates.
 Los Che have looked excellent under their new boss thus far and they look set for a much-improved campaign this time around but they must start tying down those transfer targets if they are to progress.